CambridgeEngineering/PartIA-Computing-Lent-doc/deliverables.rst

 Deliverables
 ============

 This section describes the project deliverables.
-Functionality is be implemented in the the module ``floodsystem``.
+Functionality is to be implemented in the the module ``floodsystem``.

 .. rubric:: Milestones and deadlines